Dorian30/absences-manager/README.md

 A list of enhancements made that were not included in the initial product deliverable especifications or tech requirements, but were implemented to enhance the product further.

+- Backend implementation with Node.
+- Api mock for testing with Mock Server Worker.
 - Theme based styles with styled-components.
 - Figma first sketch with the color palette, dark/light theme and assets.
 - Mobile first responsive implementation.
 - Absences filtering through both type and date range at the same time.
+- It retrieves all absences when date range is incomplete.
 - Login proposal within figma.

 ## 💡Improvements